 Beer may not taste sweet, but there is a surprising amount of sugar in every pint.
-The colour of the beer, it’s carbonation and it’s sugar content all lead to undesirable effects on your teeth.
-A couple beers won’t leave a noticeable residue, but throwing them back indiscriminately will leave you with a sludgy smile.
+The colour of the beer, its carbonation, and its sugar content all lead to undesirable effects on your teeth.
+A couple of beers won’t leave a noticeable residue, but throwing them back indiscriminately will leave you with a sludgy smile.

 Your teeth are covered in a layer of firm enamel that protects the softer, sensitive underlying structures.
 The acidity of beer can erode this enamel, permanently weakening your teeth.
 Once your enamel is worn away there is no getting it back.
 Beer is an acidic drink, and multiple beers will do a number on your teeth’s protective coating.

 As mentioned above, beer is a sugary drink.
 Like soda, candy, dried fruit, and processed foods, beer in excess wreaks havoc with its sugar content, combining with your mouth’s bacteria to result in plaque.
 Without proper maintenance, plaque leads to a firmer substance called tartar and can result in gum disease.
 Gum disease and overall inflammation are risk factors for other serious illnesses within your body, such as heart disease.

 Brushing twice daily with clinically proven toothpaste can alleviate plaque buildup, but chances are that on St Patrick’s Day tooth brushing isn’t the first thing on your mind.
 Make sure that when you return home (at whatever hour that may be) you brush your teeth thoroughly, rinsing away whatever film remains on your teeth.